 I make a simple herb stuffing that I cook separately in a 9-by-13-inch pan.
-In a large bowl, mix one bag (or eight cups homemade, chopped or ground in food processor and toasted) dried bread cubes.
+In a large bowl, mix one bag (or eight cups homemade, chopped or ground in a food processor and toasted) dried bread cubes.
 Melt one stick of butter in a pan and sauté 2 large onions with 4 cloves of chopped garlic.
 Add a whole stalk of chopped celery and cook slowly with the onions.
 Add one cup of chopped parsley, one-half cup rosemary, one-half cup sage and one-quarter cup thyme.
 Add two cups of chicken broth and some of the turkey basting juices until the bread cubes are moist.
 Bake in a 350-degree oven until brown and crunchy on top.

-A fall harvest salad can accompany turkey.
-Use a head of savoy cabbage and one half red cabbage finely chopped.
+A fall harvest salad can accompany the turkey.
+Use a head of savoy cabbage and half a red cabbage finely chopped.
 Add two thinly sliced onions, two diced cucumbers, four hard-boiled eggs, diced, two sweet peppers cut into strips and two grated carrots.
 Toss well and dress with one-quarter cup olive oil, one-half cup white wine vinegar, one-half teaspoon salt and pepper, one-half cup of chopped chives and parsley and two tablespoons of fennel leaves and winter savory.

 Pumpkin pie cheesecake makes a nice ending to a Thanksgiving feast.
 Drain two 15-ounce cans of pumpkin (or your own pumpkin roasted and mashed or pureed) in cheesecloth or a paper coffee filter.
-For the crust, stir together one and one-half cups of finely crushed ginger snaps, one-quarter cup melted butter, two tablespoons of brown sugar.
+For the crust, stir together one and one-half cups of finely crushed ginger snaps, one-quarter cup melted butter, and two tablespoons of brown sugar.
 Press the crumb mixture onto the bottom and about one inch up the sides of a 9-by-3-inch springform pan.
 Bake 5 minutes.
 Cool on a rack.

-Place springform pan on a baking sheet and then on an oven rack above a water-filled pan.
+Place the springform pan on a baking sheet and then on an oven rack above a water-filled pan.
 Bake one hour.
 Turn off the oven and let the cheesecake stand in the oven for 30 minutes.
 When cool, top with spiced whipped cream.

 Thanksgiving is a wonderful holiday that makes growing a garden even more worthwhile.